tanerUK2/clarusway-aws-devops-tr-17/aws/hands-on/03_26_2024_ELB/README_ALB.md

 - Click on Listener tab
 - Click on "HTTP:80" Listener tab.
 - On the opening page Click on "Rules" tab.>>>> click on "Manage tab"
-- Explain how we "forward" or "redirect" tge traffic
+- Explain how we "forward" or "redirect" the traffic
 ```
 - Explain the "Monitoring" dashboard of ALB.